cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::info Milestone

-**Milestone 1:** Pick a primary user persona and list down some assumptions about the problems they’re facing now.
+**Milestone 1:** Pick a primary user persona and list down some assumptions about the problems they're facing now.

 :::